deepak0731/CI-CD_on_AWS/README.md

 - your build is created
 - save this in by choose edit/Artifacts
 - select S3/create bucket
-- fill info and update Artifact.
+- fill info and
+- Update Artifact.
 -